cscart/docs/en/developer_guide/api/entities/options.rst

         -   *string*
         -   The text that appears below the option on the storefront.
     *   -   variants
-        -   *array*
+        -   *object*
-        -   An array with option variants.
-Available for the options of the *Select box* or *Radiogroup* type.
+        -   The variants of the option.
+Variants are available to the options of the *Select box* or *Radiogroup* type.
 An option of the *Checkbox* type has 2 variants by default.

 ---------------
 Option Variants
 ---------------

 A *Selectbox* or *Radiogroup* option can have different variants for the customer to choose from.
-These variants appear in the ``variants`` array.
+These variants appear in the ``variants`` object.

 .. list-table::
     :header-rows: 1